seereason/mtl-unleashed/README.md

 # mtl-unleashed
 MonadReader and MonadState without the functional dependencies

-Classes MonadState and MonadReader without the functional dependency from the monad to the contained type.
+Have you ever wanted to say

+    myFunction :: (MonadState Foo m, MonadState Bar m) => m r myFunction = do
+      (foo :: Foo) <- get
+      (bar :: Bar) <- get
+      return $ myPureFn foo bar

+If so, you almost certainly saw something like this:

+    Couldn't match type ‘Foo’ with ‘Bar’
+    arising from a functional dependency between constraints:
+      ‘MonadState Bar m’
+        arising from the type signature for
+                       myFunction :: (MonadState Foo m, MonadState Bar m) => m r ‘MonadState Foo m’
+        arising from the type signature for
+                       myFunction :: (MonadState Foo m, MonadState Bar m) => m r

+What happens if we remove that functional dependency?
+The mtl-unleashed package provides copies of MonadState and MonadReader with that functional dependency removed, named MonadStates and MonadReaders.
 This allows more flexibility to extract bits and pieces of state based on type, but increases ambiguities that need to be resolved with extra type signatures.

-These classes allow you to access bits of the State by type, without knowing exactly what the overall state type is.
-For
+These classes allow you to access bits of the State by type, without knowing exactly what the overall state type is, as in our example above.
-example:

     typeGraphEdges :: (DsMonad m,
                        MonadReader TypeGraph m,